 In short, using your AMS’s functions to support more interactions on your association website becomes a useful tool for members and staff.
-Especially in this unpredictable time with COVID-19, as many of your members may continue to work remotely for the foreseeable future and in-person events may not appear on calendars again until the early fall, your website serves as a central hub for information and connection.
+Especially in any unpredictable season, when many of your members may continue to work remotely for the foreseeable future and in-person events may not regularly happen, your website serves as a central hub for information and connection.

 But is your association maximizing use of your website for these purposes?
 Are you aware of the many ways to involve members on your website through your association’s AMS?
 Here are six ways to spark more interest in your association’s website through your association management software.